 Mechanistic Insights into the Horner-Wadsworth-Emmons and Still-Gennari Olefinations (Sept 2015-June 2016)

 A DFT computational study into the intra- and inter-molecular interactions governing diastereoselectivity in these two closely related organic systems.
-Research conducted in the group of Prof. Robert Paton.
+Master's project conducted in Prof. Robert Paton's group.

 Designing a Synthesis of the [18F]-Labelled SSAO/VAP-1 Inhibitor, PXS-4681A (Summer, 2014)

 Working towards a new [18F]-labelled synthesis of a potential anti-inflammatory drug desired by oncology departments.
-Short project conducted in the group of Prof. Véronique Gouverneur.
+Vacation project conducted in Prof. Véronique Gouverneur's group.

-In 2016/17, I am co-tutoring third year organic and inorganic chemistry at Merton College.
-From October 2017, I will tutor the first year Merton biochemists in organic chemistry.
-I am always looking for new teaching opportunities, so please contact me if you require a tutor in chemistry.
+From October 2017, I have tutored the first year Merton biochemists in organic chemistry.
+I have also mentored students through the first (Prelims) and third (Finals, Part IB) year chemistry courses at Merton.
+I am always eager for new teaching opportunities, so please contact me if you require a tutor in chemistry.
 All tutorial problem sets are available via WebLearn.